 It’s important to remember: ANXIETY IS NATURAL!
 It is a normal, adaptive response that you experience when you are faced with some kind of threat to your survival.
 Sometimes that threat isn’t as serious as you think, but oftentimes, it isn’t.

-Which is why I think there is absolutely nothing wrong with having anxiety about the state of our environment.
+I think there is absolutely nothing wrong with having anxiety about the state of our environment.

 There is scientific evidence that climate change is a real, ongoing threat to our survival, as well as the survival of all living species on the planet.